scootsmagoo/filtersfast-next/AUDIT-LEGACY-FEATURES.md

 ' ... renders outputOptInForm(idOrder,false) ...
 ```

-### Blog-to-cart ingestion still missing
+### Blog-to-cart ingestion parity restored (Nov 12, 2025)
-- `add-from-blog.asp` powers “Buy Now” buttons on marketing posts: it verifies the SKU, spins up a cart (if needed), injects the line item, logs attribution, and redirects to the appropriate cart experience.
+- Legacy `add-from-blog.asp` powered marketing CTAs by validating SKUs, spinning up a cart session, inserting the promotional item, tagging attribution, and redirecting shoppers into the cart experience.
-- FiltersFast-Next lacks an anonymous cart ingestion endpoint with attribution fields, breaking deep links from the blog, social campaigns, and partner embeds.
+- FiltersFast-Next now serves `/blog/add-to-cart`, which rate-limits requests, validates product/option state, builds a sanitized cart seed payload with attribution metadata, issues a short-lived `ff_cart_seed` cookie, and preserves UTM parameters on the redirect.
+- The cart context consumes the cookie on hydration, normalizes the incoming items, drops a sessionStorage notice for the cart UI, and surfaces success or failure messaging directly on `/cart`.

 ```98:187:add-from-blog.asp
 if(isnull(idOrder)) then